berkay/agent/README.md

-# Neptuen agent
+# Neptune agent
-Neptune agent is a lightweight piece of software written in GO, which runs on your servers to run runbooks and report the results back to Neptune.io service.
-We use agents to accomplish this because they provide an easy way to run runbooks without exposing any open ports and without requiring SSH access to your servers.
+Neptune agent is a lightweight piece of software written in GO, which runs on your servers to run runbooks and report the results back to Neptune.
+We use an agent to accomplish this because it provides an easy way to run runbooks without exposing any open ports and without requiring SSH access to your servers.

 # Installation
-Documenation is available at http://docs.neptune.io/docs/agent-installation
+Documentation is available at http://docs.neptune.io/docs/agent-installation

 # Administration
 Please see http://docs.neptune.io/docs/agent-administration